 Promote the podcast

 Even though you’re giving the host links, it is also building E-A-T with your own audience.
-In this case I’ve been a little sneaky by emdedding the podcast link in this blog about podcasts!
+In this case, I’ve been a little sneaky by embedding the podcast link in this blog about podcasts!
 All is fair when building your business presence!
-Plus ideally we are trying to create a win win situation for the podcast host and for the guest.
+Plus ideally we are trying to create a win-win situation for the podcast host and for the guest.

 Hosting your own podcast

 After you’ve broken your podcast virginity, you may realise it’s not too hard!
 Like any new product or service be clear in your mind your brand voice, your customer voice and what purpose the podcast will serve.
 Our own FAQ Business Podcast is launching in September 2021.

 FAQ Business Podcast!

 The FAQ Business Podcast will feature guests who align with our core values and fit in at least one of our core pillars – actionable education, inspiring leaders, businesses like you and thought leadership.
 You may be suitable to be a guest for our podcast.
 You can also offer to be a guest blogger.
 Check out our blog on guest blogging here.
 Blogging is a great way to build E-A-T with Google and your prospects!

 How do you feel about podcasts?

 Are you a fan?
 Do you listen religiously and binge like you would a show on Netflix, or do you only listen on the rare occasion when something clicks in a promotion for the episode?
 Are there any podcast topics you’d like to see us cover?
 We’d appreciate your thoughts in the comments.

 Jane is the founder of FAQ Business Training and is passionate about helping business owners to avoid them getting ripped off, or ripping themselves off.
 Jane can be a guest podcaster, speaker or guest blog writer for you!
 If you want to see some of the vast variety of topics Jane covers, please check out our past events.
 Otherwise find out more about Jane here.